 Making a mess

 Purchasing resources for both indoor and outdoor areas can make budgets feel stretched.
-Don’t overcomplicate the outdoor space – some of the best activities involve only natural materials and a little imagination.
+Don’t overcomplicate the outdoor space – some of the best activities involve only loose parts and other natural materials along with a little imagination.
+Why not take a look at our blog to see how easy it is to encourage sensory play and development using natural loose parts.

 Communication is key – explain outdoor activities clearly and highlight the benefits.
 If you have facilities to share photos with parents, ensure that you send some of the children enjoying outdoor spaces.